 - The prestigious Comprehensive Cancer Center NCI designation, held by only an elite group of such centers across the nation, is granted competitively to institutions characterized by the highest level of scientific excellence in cancer research and the ability to translate scientific discoveries into novel treatments.
 NCI Comprehensive Cancer Centers also have a responsibility to educate the public and healthcare professionals and provide outreach to underserved populations.

 - These centers may be freestanding organizations, aligned with an academic institution or aligned with other institutions as part of a consortium.
-In 2020, construction began on the Jack and Sheryl Morris Cancer Center, a freestanding cancer pavilion that will house research, clinical and other key areas of Rutgers Cancer Institute.
+In 2020, construction began on the Jack and Sheryl Morris Cancer Center, a freestanding cancer hospital that will house research, clinical and other key areas of Rutgers Cancer Institute.

 - Through the transformation of laboratory discoveries into clinical practice, a team of internationally recognized physicians and researchers target cancer with precision medicine, immunotherapy and clinical trials at Rutgers Cancer Institute and provide the most advanced, comprehensive, and compassionate world-class cancer care to adults and children.
 This mission is being accomplished in partnership with RWJBarnabas Health.